jevenson76/git-mcp-server-enhanced/CONTRIBUTING.md

-# Contributing to Enhanced Git MCP Server
+# Contributing to Git MCP Wizard

-Thank you for your interest in contributing to the Enhanced Git MCP Server!
+Thank you for your interest in contributing to Git MCP Wizard!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct